 - Woodcreek, a small modular skatepark built by area Community Associations separate from the Skateboard Strategy.

-- Genesis Centre – skatepark is in the design process.
+- Genesis Centre – skatepark is in the design process, scheduled to be built in 2017.

 - Huntington Hills – Centre St at 64 Ave N. Opened Spring 2016.

-- Bowness – skatepark is in the design process.
+- Bowness – skatepark is in the design process, scheduled to be built in 2017.

 - Rocky Ridge – a skatepark is planned at the recreation centre, which is currently under construction.
 The facility is scheduled to open in early 2018.